-- Pull the carpet away from the rear of the trunk. - Remove the taillamp bulb assembly by turning it 1/4 turn counterclockwise.
+- 1. Pull the carpet away from the rear of the trunk. - Remove the taillamp bulb assembly by turning it one-quarter of a turn counterclockwise.

 - 3. To remove the bulb, pull it out.

 - 4. Push in a new bulb.

-- Reverse all steps to replace the taillamp assembly.
+- 5. Reverse all steps to replace the taillamp assembly.